A. Significant Accounting Policies:

 Non-monetary items that are measured at fair value in a foreign currency, are translated using the exchange rates at the date when the fair value is measured.

-Exchange differences arising out of these translations are recognized in the Statement of Profit and Loss.
+Exchange differences arising out of these translations are recognized in Other Comprehensive Income.

 The Company enters into derivative financial contracts in the nature of forward currency contracts with external parties to hedge its foreign currency risks relating to foreign currency denominated financial liabilities measured at amortized cost.

 The Company is not following hedge accounting.
-Consequently all derivative instruments are recognised and measured at Fair Value through Profit and Loss.
+Consequently, all derivative instruments are recognized and measured at Fair Value through Profit and Loss.

 (a) Stock of goods traded is valued at lower of cost and net realizable value.
 The costs of purchase of inventories comprise the purchase price, import duties and other taxes (other than those subsequently recoverable by the entity from the taxing authorities), and transport, handling and other costs directly attributable to the acquisition of finished goods, materials and services.
 Trade discounts, rebates and other similar items are deducted in determining the costs of purchase.
 The costs are determined on a weighted average basis.